 But by the time O’Connor was done writing about the mystique of curling-horn sheep a generation ago, their scarcity meant that hunting a ram required more money and time than most of us could afford.
 They might as well be unicorns, for all their accessibility — and believability — at least to us low-country mortals.

 Estimates of wild sheep populations in the pre-settlement West are arbitrary, but range as high as 1.5 million.
 The sheer number of “Sheep Creeks,” “Sheep Mountains,” and “Sheep Buttes” across the West provide an idea of their ubiquity.
+Eco friendly Outdoor saunas and wood fired hot tubs for sale online.
 Regardless of the census, it’s safe to say that the two subspecies of bighorns — the Rocky Mountain bighorn and the desert bighorn — occupied most mountains and canyonlands from Central British Columbia and Alberta, through the intermountain West, down to Mexico’s Baja Peninsula and the Sonoran Mountains.
 But settlement and overgrazing by livestock pushed wild sheep out of their lower-elevation habitats, and the introduction of domestic sheep brought fatal pathogens that were easily transferred to bighorns.
 By the time the wildlife restoration movement caught hold in America, wild sheep were already rare, and the survivors had been pushed to the most distant reaches of the country.

 By the 1920s, continental bighorn populations were down to an estimated 20,000 sheep.
 Through a prohibition on hunting, the creation of buffers between domestic sheep and wild sheep, plus an aggressive trap-and-transplant initiative that’s put bighorns back in their native habitats, North America’s population is now around 80,000.